Browse our university guidance

 Understanding your options

-As a current student, you usually have many options to choose from, including university accommodation and private renting.
+As a current student, you usually have many accommodation options to choose from, including university accommodation and private renting.

 The country in which you are studying will also dictate the options available to you.
 For example, university accommodation is often limited in countries such as the Netherlands and France, whereas living on-campus in the United States, Australia and the United Kingdom is common.